LexTran/MedAI-Framework/README.md

 ```
 in this case, `dp` decides whether to use data parallel to support multi-gpus and `classes` decides how many classes to segment.

+# Multi-label segmentaion

+Our framework supports multi-organ segmentaion, which in many cases may encounter with multiple label files.
+We have written a script to convert multiple labels into one label, you can find it under `\utils`, named `label_convert.py`.

 # Tips

 We have provided many useful tools to help you perform data format convertion such as, `mhd -> nii`, `ima -> nii`, `nii -> stl`.
 Those tools are put under `utils`, have fun with them your way.

 ## To Do
 - [x] Add Multi-task segmentation
-- [ ] Convert multi labels into one label
+- [x] Convert multi labels into one label